everbird/easy_rate/README.md

-# Easy-rate: Configurable Command-line Rate Report for Server Status
+# Easy-rate: Configurable Command-line Rate Report for Server Statuses

 **This is just a homework project for fun**